Savjee/savjee.be/_posts/2016-02-25-Use-Jenkins-and-git-ftp-to-deploy-website-to-shared-webhosting.md

 ---
 layout: post
-title: Use Jenkins and git-ftp to deploy a website to shared webshoting
+title: Use Jenkins and git-ftp to deploy a website to shared webhosting
 quote:
 ---